Electron localisation in static and time-dependent one-dimensional model systems: Calculations

 Next we look at a time-dependent system.
-In the time-dependent regime the approximate ELF is modified by the addition of an extra term to Eq.~\ref{ELFApprox}, producing the time-dependent ELF (TDELF) \cite{burnus2005time}.
+As first derived by Dobson \cite{dobson1993alternative}, in the time-dependent regime the approximate ELF is modified by the addition of an extra term to Eq.~\ref{ELFApprox}, producing the time-dependent ELF (TDELF) \cite{burnus2005time}.
 This equation becomes

 where $j_\sigma$ is the current density.